Skip to main content

 Enabling Peppol for your organization.

-To enable Peppol for your organization, navigate to your Wello Portal Settings, select Sales and click on the General Settings tab.
-In the general settings tab, you will find the Peppol configuration section, you will see two options:
+To enable Peppol for your organization, navigate to your Wello Portal Settings, then open Get Started, and go to the Organization tab.
+Select and click the pen icon to open your organization.
+In the Financial Information section, you will find the Invoice delivery method.

 Invoice Delivery Method